atmosphereiot/cmake-generator/README.md

-# cmake-generator
+# CMake Generator
-Utility to generate CMakeList files
+A tool designed to generate CMakeLists files, target for cross compilation and embedded platforms.